AstarNetwork/plasmdocs/Trying/LockdropModule.md

 ## Price oracle

 After launch authority node starts periodically fetch and send into chain current prices of BTC and ETH in USD.
-Opening [explorer](https://apps.plasmnet.io/#/explorer) you can see set dollar rate extrinsics in each imported module.
+Opening [explorer](https://apps.plasmnet.io/#/explorer) you can see set dollar rate extrinsic in each imported module.
-This dollar rate used in lockdrop pallet for issue amount estimation.
+This dollar rate used in the lockdrop pallet for an issue amount estimation.

 ![Set Dollar Rate](../img/set_dollar_rate_xt.png)

 ## Lockdrop request

-Especially for test purposes we deploy Lockdrop smart contract into Ethereum Ropsten network:
+Especially for test purposes, we deploy Lockdrop smart contract into Ethereum Ropsten network:

 * https://ropsten.etherscan.io/address/0xeed84a89675342fb04fafe06f7bb176fe35cb168

-Let's send treansaction into lockdrop smart contract using Etherscan and metamask:
+Let's send a transaction into lockdrop smart contract using Etherscan and metamask:

 ![Lock tx](../img/lock_tx_etherscan.png)